 We investigate the length of time it should take to receive a continuing healthcare funding decision

 Once your continuing healthcare (CHC) assessment has taken place, the NHS health and social care professionals involved with your care will recommend whether you are eligible for funded care.
-This recommendation is forwarded to the Clinical Commissioning Group (CCG) responsible for funding in your area.
-The CCG will decide whether to accept or decline your assessment results and, if upheld, the level of care and support package available to you.
+This recommendation is forwarded to the Integrated Care Board (ICB) responsible for funding in your area.
+The ICB will decide whether to accept or decline your assessment results and, if upheld, the level of care and support package available to you.

-The ‘National Framework for NHS Continuing Healthcare and NHS-funded Nursing Care’ gives clear guidelines to all CCGs and local authorities on the timescales that should be followed.
-It makes clear that the time between the checklist being received by the CCG and a continuing healthcare funding decision being made should not exceed 28 days.
+The ‘National Framework for NHS Continuing Healthcare and NHS-funded Nursing Care’ gives clear guidelines to all ICBs and local authorities on the timescales that should be followed.
+It makes clear that the time between the checklist being received by the ICB and a continuing healthcare funding decision being made should not exceed 28 days.

 If the timeframe is longer than this then funding should be met by the NHS whilst a decision on eligibility is met.
 At Compass CHC we have experienced examples of significant delays where individuals have been expected to pay for their care in full.
 This is not correct or acceptable.
 If you are in a similar situation do not hesitate to contact us today.